 Sunpatiens leaves turn pale green and then yellow, always harboring a lot of moisture.
 They droop over as the structural integrity of the stem collapses.

-Diseased cells accumulate in the plant which disintegrates into a slimy mush.
+Diseased cells accumulate and the plant disintegrates into a slimy mush.

 How to treat a wilted, rotting Sunpatiens ®